-Project Evaluation Criteria Possible Buncombe County SEDTAP Points Project Needs and Goals 35 Is the project consistent with 5310 program? (i.e. do goals and objectives align with 5310 program) Mountain Mobility provides transportation services to clients of human service agencies, local governments, and general public transportation.
+Project Evaluation Criteria Possible Buncombe County SEDTAP Points Project Needs and Goals 35 Is the project consistent with 5310 program? (i.e. do goals and objectives align with 5310 program) 10 Mountain Mobility provides transportation services to clients of human service agencies, local governments, and general public transportation.
 Funding support is provided to Call-A-Ride and Foster Grandparents Program, RIDE, and Senior Bus Pass Program.
 These funds allow state and local funds to be extended across all programs to cover more transportation needs.
 These funds match HCCBG, ROAP, and EDTAP funds.
 To what degree will the project increase or enhance availability of transportation for the Asheville urbanized area's elderly and disabled populations?
-5 65,345 eligible trips were made Does applicant include map of service area and/or requested demographic data and number of people 10 Yes

-Coordinated Human Services Transportation Plan?
+5 65,345 eligible trips were made Does applicant include map of service area and/or requested demographic data and number of people 10 Yes served?
+Does the project address a need identified in the Coordinated Human Services Transportation Plan?
 To what degree does the project demonstrate the most appropriate match of service delivery to need?
 To what degree does project address unmet needs?
 5 Mountain Mobility (1) provides transportation for social/cultural/health/after-hours trips to prevent social isolation (LCP recommendation B-2); (2) improves transportation options for medically-underserved populations (LCP recommendation B-8); and (3) increases availability of grocery store and general Does the project align with organizational mission?
-To 5 retail trips (LCP recommendation B-11).
-Yes, provides transportation to elderly/disabled groups at no what degree?
-3 charge to the individual Project Budget and Organizational Preparedness 25 Did applicant submit a clearly defined project budget?
+To what degree?
+5 retail trips (LCP recommendation B-11).
+Yes, provides transportation to elderly/disabled groups at no charge to the individual Project Budget and Organizational Preparedness 25 Did applicant submit a clearly defined project budget?
 Does applicant provide proof of local match?
 5 Yes.
-Does the budget accurately estimate project cost?
-Does it identify direct costs and other requested portions of the budget?
 5 Yes.
-To what extent does the proposal address long-term efforts and identify potential funding sources for sustaining service beyond grant period? o ng They have not identified other funding sources for this project beyond those already utilized (5310/5311/5307).
+To what extent does the proposal address long-term efforts and identify potential funding sources for sustaining service beyond grant period?
+0 They have not identified other funding sources for this project beyond those already utilized (5310/5311/5307).
 To what extent will project be affected if it does not receive funding?
-5 If the project is not funded, it will terminate as 5310 is the only source of grant funding available to support the project Project Implementation 25 Does the proposal outlines implementation and evaluatio plan? n 5 Yes Does the application identify key personnel?
+5 If the project is not funded, it will terminate as 5310 is the only source of grant funding available to support the project Project Implementation 25 Does the proposal outlines implementation and evaluation plan?
+Yes Does the application identify key personnel?
 5 Yes To what extent does the applicant demonstrate their institutional capability to carry out service delivery of project as described?
 Does applicant describe process of evaluating service?
 5 Mountain Mobility has ~50 employees assigned to this project.
 Buncombe County monitor service volumes on a regular basis and reviews an annual rider survey.
 How experienced is the agency with financial responsibilities like quarterly reporting, annual audits, and/or other forms of financial reporting?
-10 Buncombe County receives 5311 funds, 5310 funds for RIDE, and 5307 funds Equity, Outreach, and Partnerships 15 Does the project include coordination and/or partnership with transportation providers or other relevant stakeholders? s 5 Yes To what extent does the applicant include plans to marke to target group and promote awareness of the project? t 5 Public outreach with County and Mountain Mobility staff at events and through presentations; makes services available to target population.
+10 Buncombe County receives 5311 funds, 5310 funds for RIDE, and 5307 funds Equity, Outreach, and Partnerships 15 Does the project include coordination and/or partnerships with transportation providers or other relevant stakeholders?
+5 Yes To what extent does the applicant include plans to market to target group and promote awareness of the project?
+5 Public outreach with County and Mountain Mobility staff at events and through presentations; makes services available to target population.
 Mountain Mobility Rider's Guide also provides information.
 Included Title VI plan.
 Does applicant include their Title VI Plan or description of equity work/commitment to equity?
 5 Yes Bonus for Alternative Fuels/Fuel Efficiency 5 Does the project demonstrate use of high-efficiency or alternative fueled vehicles/transportation methods?
-5 TOTAL (Out of 100, with additional 5 bonus points) 95
+5 95